AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_aws_tgw_vpc_attachment.html.markdown

 The following arguments are supported:

 * `tgw_name` - (Required) Name of the AWS TGW.
-* `tgw_account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller, which is used to launch TGW.
 * `region` - (Required) Region of cloud provider(AWS).
 * `security_domain_name` - (Required & ForceNew) The name of the security domain, to which the VPC will be attached.
 If changed, the VPC will be detached from the old domain, and attached to the new domain.
 * `vpc_account_name` - (Required) This parameter represents the name of a Cloud-Account in Aviatrix controller, which is associated with the VPC.